-The following case study demonstrates how G2 Web Services, a leading payment risk management company, helped a U.S. payment service provider to identify unauthorized aggregation within its merchant portfolio, ultimately reducing its risk and creating new merchant opportunities.
+The following case study demonstrates how G2 helped a U.S. payment service provider (PSP) identify unauthorized aggregation within its merchant portfolio, ultimately reducing its risk and creating new merchant opportunities.

 Merchant Aggregation: Understanding the Problem

 This particular payment service providers’ portfolio had 2,168 known merchant websites that contained higher risk online adult merchandise.
 The payment service provider (PSP) was enrolled in G2 Persistent Merchant Monitoring to carefully monitor its merchants for website content compliance.
 However, the PSP was not monitoring for aggregation, which left them vulnerable to potential violations and financial loss.

 Aggregation can easily go unnoticed, as it involves an unknown merchant using a legitimate merchant account to process transactions.
 Without being aware of these aggregating sites, the PSP was facilitating the transactions of potentially illegal and/or brand damaging goods and services, and opening it up to aggregation assessments from the card networks.
 Upon learning more about aggregation risk potential and its rise in the industry, they sought help from G2 to determine the full scope of their merchant aggregation risk.

 G2 Deployed Aggregation Detection Technology to PSP’s System

 G2 deployed its Aggregation Detection technology to the PSP’s system.
 Over a period of 8 weeks, Aggregation Detection continuously identified all websites routing transactions through the PSP’s merchant accounts, determined the number of aggregating merchants, and analyzed them for website content violations.

 Reduced Unauthorized Merchant Aggregation by 97%